bitemyapp/teef/posts/2014-12-31-functional-education.md

 Use Craft of Functional Programming if you're new to programming, need a resource to check for basics, or need a warm-up for cis194.

-Do the Stanford CS240h course after cis194 and the NICTA course if you're going to be using Haskell for work.
+Do the Stanford CS240h course after cis194 and the NICTA course if you're going to use Haskell for work.

 ## What I'm doing about it